 Invariably there comes a time when I don’t fit in, and when I am feeling uncomfortable with this – I try to remind myself that it is the qualities I like about myself that make it so.
 I remind myself that fitting in (at times) would mean a sacrifice that I am unprepared to make.
 It is our differences that make us interesting.
 I think of my friends and family, and I am closest to those who are a bit different from everyone else.
 That is what appeals to me, and I suspect I am not alone in this.

 Who says I want to fit in? has another layer of meaning as well.
-As quirky as I may be (yes – even in my house), I am fairly certain that I am neurotypical, and in being so, I must be ultra aware of the expectations I put on H. I want him to gain social thinking strategies so that he can find success in the social realm, but here is where it gets tricky: I have to be aware that my perspective of what is important – may not have the same significance or importance to H.
+As quirky as I may be (yes – even in my house), I am fairly certain that I am non Autistic, and in being so, I must be ultra aware of the expectations I put on H. I want him to gain social cognitive strategies so that he can find success in the social realm, but here is where it gets tricky: I have to be aware that my perspective of what is important – may not have the same significance or importance to H.

 I don’t want to be so focused on the idea of my child gaining the skills and strategies of social cognition so that he approximates typical, and then loses something of himself.
 There is a delicate balance here.
 I want him to find his way in the world of social so that he can be successful, and at the same time, my kid does not fit into the box – he is not typical.
 Both Craig and I are out of the box thinkers, and in a way H is just an extension of this… and then a little more – because he does not naturally or intuitively perceive that a box even exists.